 The key, Hough says, is finding non-federal match to support the grant and getting enough points in the different categories to meet the criteria.
 One of the most important aspects of NAWCA, and where a lot of the scoring criteria is focused, is on partnerships.

-Often, DU partners with other big organizations like Pheasants Forever and the Kansas Department of Wildlife, Parks and Tourism.
+Often, DU partners with other big organizations like Pheasants Forever and the Kansas Department of Wildlife and Parks.
 But, having smaller partners can also strengthen a proposal.

 “If there’s a new partner doing some kind of big project, we definitely want to get involved with them,” Hough said.
 “I don’t want to just do the best-of-the-best wetland areas.
 We’re always going to do that and put a lot of our resources in those areas because they’re priority bird habitat.
 But if there’s a private landowner that really would like to do a wetland project or a small public use area, I definitely want to help them if we can as well.
 I don’t want to turn away people that want to do good things for conservation so we always try to find opportunities for them.”